 A fee acquisition of Rocky Ridge, an 80-acre parcel bordering both Montgomery Woods and a Bureau of Land Management parcel, is included in this agreement.
 The 80-acre parcel contains the headwaters of Montgomery Creek, which flows through the heart of the reserve’s old growth.
 The League will donate the land via a direct deed from the owners to California State Parks as an addition to Montgomery Woods, providing an opportunity to expand the reserve’s trail network to a ridge overlooking the grove’s old-growth canopy and the surrounding landscape.

-The League is now raising $1 million toward the purchase of the $14 million conservation easement.
-In addition to private philanthropy, funding for the Weger Ranch easement includes a $9.5 million grant from Cal Fire and a $3.42 million grant from the State Coastal Conservancy.
+The League funded the conservation with donations, as well as a $9.5 million grant from Cal Fire and a $3.42 million grant from the State Coastal Conservancy.

 Together with the acquisition of Atkins Place and the redesign of Montgomery Woods, this project contributes to the League’s centennial vision to protect and restore redwood forests and connect people with the redwoods through inspiring parks experiences.